sentrysoftware/ssh/src/site/markdown/index.md

 # SSH Java Client

-The SSH Java Client allows you to perform basic SSH operations.
+The SSH Java Client enables you to execute basic SSH operations, including:

+* Initializing the SSH Client
+* Establishing a secure connection to a remote server
+* Running commands on the remote server
+* Conducting file transfers between local and remote machines through SCP

 ## How to run the SSH Client inside Java